 They were fabulous days for a budding young journo!

 Aspiring final-year or recent graduate journalists aged 28 and under are encouraged to apply for the Jacoby-Walkley Scholarship with Nine.
-Recipients get to spend 14 weeks learning from top journalists at Nine News in Sydney, including at 60 Minutes, 9 News Sydney, A Current Affair, Today Show and 9news.com.au.
+Recipients get to spend 10 weeks learning from top journalists at Nine News in Sydney, including at 60 Minutes, 9 News Sydney, A Current Affair, Today Show and 9news.com.au, and four weeks at the Walkley Foundation.
 Find out more here.